Undergraduate Advising and Research

 - Work on the written proposal and submit an initial draft to your primary advisor

-- Make an appointment at the Office of Undergraduate Advising and Research to discuss your project and application (blitz: Undergraduate Research).
+- Make an appointment at the Office of Undergraduate Advising and Research to discuss your project and application (Senior Fellowship Interest Form).
 You must do this at least one term before submitting an application for a Senior Fellowship.

 - Spring of junior year:

 - Complete the final draft of the written proposal